 Excellent overview of Mass. burial laws, and the challenges facing difficult situations.
 "If the family of Tamerlan Tsarnaev rejects cremation as an option, then it will likely find that Massachusetts law will provide little assistance in securing a burial place for him."

-: Guidelines for Burial or Cremation without a Funeral Director, Funeral Consumers Alliance of Eastern Massachusetts
+Caring for your own dead: Guidelines for burial or cremation without a funeral director, Funeral Consumers Alliance of Eastern Massachusetts.

-Extremely helpful information about the process, even if you don't plan to do it yourself
+Highlights required forms upon death in Massachusetts.
+Extremely helpful information about the process, even if you don't plan to do it yourself.

 Detailed guide on issues confronting consumers.
 Includes funeral planning, costs, a form to use in comparing costs, and consumer rights under the "funeral rule."